freenas/freenas-docs/userguide/storage.rst

 .. note:: For users and groups to be available, they must either be first created using the instructions in :ref:`Accounts` or imported from a directory service using the instructions in :ref:`Directory Services`.
-If more than 50 users or groups are available, the drop-down menus described in this section will automatically truncate their display to 50 for performance reasons.
-   In this case, start to type in the desired user or group name so that the display narrows its search to matching results.
+When more than 50 users or groups are available, the drop-down menus described in this section are automatically truncated to 50 for performance reasons.
+In this case, begin typing in the desired user or group name for the display to narrow its search to matching results.

-To set the permissions on a pool or dataset, select its entry in :menuselection:`Storage --> Pools`, click |ui-options|, then :guilabel:`Edit Permissions`.
-This displays the screen shown in :numref:`Figure %s <storage_permissions_fig>`.
+To set the permissions on a dataset, select its entry in :menuselection:`Storage --> Pools`, click |ui-options|, then :guilabel:`Edit Permissions`.
-:numref:`Table %s <storage_permissions_tab>` lists the options in this screen.
+:numref:`Table %s <storage_permissions_tab>` describes the options in this screen.

 .. _storage_permissions_fig:

 .. figure:: images/storage-pools-edit-permissions.png

-   Changing Permissions on a Dataset
+   Dataset Permissions

 .. tabularcolumns:: |>{\RaggedRight}p{\dimexpr 0.25\linewidth-2\tabcolsep}